Cogger101/Cogger101/README.md

 # 🙋 About Me
-- Hi 👋, I’m @Cogger101 aka Sean
+- Hello there 👋, I’m @Cogger101 aka Sean
-- Love nature and outdoors
+- A background in Facilities and Project management I have transitioned into the world of tech looking to combine my previous experience with the passion I have for technology
 - Enjoy learning and putting those learnings into practice
 - That feeling you get after solving a problem
+- Love nature and outdoors
 - I'm half-Indian and half-Irish
 - Tech Consultant